Apply to Region 2 Grant Programs

 Engagement and support from 2 or more localities in the region.

-Dollar match: at this time projects are required to document commitment of $1 of match for every $2 of GO Virginia funds requested.
+Projects are required to document commitment of $1 of match for every $1 of GO Virginia funds requested.
 Documented match may be cash or in-kind.

 3 Types of Grants

 If you’re having trouble figuring out the best grant type for you, please contact us.
 We’re here to help!